8 min read | This article has been updated for 2021

 While we’re talking about language and syntax, let’s cover the ways you can make a request on a server:

-HTTP: hypertext transfer protocol.
 This is how you got to our site in the first place — by typing a URL in the search bar in your browser.
 This is a really easy way to access data, but it won’t come back to you in a pretty format if you request a lot of information.
 We’ll go into this further in just a second.

-Text formats: XML, JSON.
-These are the main languages for accessing data over an API.
+XML and JSON are the main languages for accessing data over an API.
 When you receive your data, you will need to wade through the XML or JSON code to understand what the server gave you.

 Start Using an API